At the University of Chicago, I have taught and TAed courses in political theory and comparative politics at the undergraduate level.

 In 2016, I received the Wayne C. Booth Prize for Excellence in Teaching, a student-nominated award granted at the university level.

-During the 2017-2018 academic year, I will be a preceptor for the Master of Arts of the Committee on International Relations at the University of Chicago.
+Since September 2017, I have been a preceptor for the Master of Arts of the Committee on International Relations at the University of Chicago.

 For teaching evaluations please click here.